Brand Name Simponi Common Name golimumab

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 How should I use this medication?

-The usual recommended dose for the treatment of RA, PsA or AS is 50 mg once a month, on the same day each month.
+The usual recommended dose for the treatment of RA, PsA, AS, or non-radiographic axial spondyloarthritis is 50 mg once a month, on the same day each month.

 This medication is given as an injection under the skin.
 A doctor can train you to give yourself the injection at home.
 Do not attempt to inject this medication on your own until you completely understand how to inject a dose.
 If you are unsure of how to prepare or administer a dose, ask a health care professional for advice.
 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.